Dazcam/Dazcam/README.md

 <p></p>

-- 👋 I’m a postdoc at Cardiff University
+- 👋 I’m a senior postdoc at Cardiff University
-- 👀 I’m interested in computational genomics, neuropsychiatric disorders
+- 👀 I’m interested in computational genomics and neuropsychiatric disorders